rzuehlsd/VT100-Terminal-on-Bare-Metal-Pi-Zero/README.md

 </div>

 The cable on top of the picture going to the Pi zero connects the D+/D- pins of the USB connector at the back to two testpoints on the Pi.
-This allows the usage of a standard USB keyboard to pe connected to the Pi zero without additional adapter.
+This allows the usage of a standard USB keyboard to be connected to the Pi zero without additional adapter.
 For more details please see https://maker-tutorials.com/raspberry-pi-zero-mit-usb-buchse-typ-a-erweitern-anloeten/.

 As its very hard to find a real RS232 null modem cabe the signal relay (blue) is used to switch the Rx and Tx lines to simulate a null modem cable, if required.

-The resistors between Pi zero and relay are used to level shift the RxD signal to voltage levels below 3.3V.
+The resistors between Pi zero and relay are used to level shift the RxD signal (only signal that goes into the Pi) to voltage levels below 3.3V.

-The connectors on the back besides the USB-A are a Mini DIN6 connector for a custom connection to an MBC2-Z80, a RS3232 connector module and a 5.5mm power connector.
+The connectors on the back besides the USB-A are a Mini DIN6 connector (for a custom connection to an MBC2-Z80), a RS232 connector module and a 5.5mm power connector.

 More information is given in directory hardware.